Sam Walters (rugby league): Leeds Rhinos

 Walters made his Super League début in round 14 of the 2020 Super League season for Leeds against the Catalans Dragons.

-Walters has also played one game for Batley whilst out on loan where he scored against Leigh.On 24 September 2022, Walters played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.
+Walters has also played one game for Batley whilst out on loan where he scored against Leigh.

+On 24 September 2022, Walters played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.

 Walters played 17 matches for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

 Wigan Warriors

 Ahead of the 2024 season, Walters joined Wigan Warriors on a three year deal.

 In June 2025, he signed a new four year deal with the club.
 On 9 October 2025, Walters played in Wigan's 24-6 2025 Super League Grand Final loss against Hull Kingston Rovers.

+On 30 May 2026, Walters played in Wigan's 2026 Challenge Cup final victory against Hull Kingston Rovers.